 * To ensure we are always aligned with our purpose, values, and mission, One Community uses the values as defined by our organization as the compass for all our decision making; we then factor in the diversity of individual perspectives and experiences.
 We highly recommend this approach because it saves us hundreds, if not thousands, of hours of collaborative decision making time.
 If you are considering our model as a template for your own creation, we especially recommend you apply this approach too and use, adapt, or completely change the values we’ve presented so you too can create a clear guidance system that aligns with your own organizational/group/individual needs.

 A comprehensive and duplicable world-change model has never been more needed.
-Right now over 40,000 people starve to death each day (World Health Organization Statistics 2008), 1.6 billion people (about 1/4th of humanity) are without electricity (Millennium Development Goals Report 2007), and over 100 million people worldwide are without a home (2005 UN Commission on Human Rights).
+An estimated 820 million people did not have enough to eat in 2018 (World Health Organization Statistics), 850 million people are still without electricity (World Energy Outlook report 2019), and over 500,000 people in the US (2018 U.S. Department of Housing and Urban Development report) and 150 million people worldwide (2% of the world’s population) are without a home (2019 Millennium Alliance for Humanity and the Biosphere report).
 Education statistics and statistics on general unhappiness and the rising use of anti-depressants also point to the need for a comprehensive solution.
 Simultaneously addressing the socio-economic and personal needs of people is important because all of these things are connected.

 We are addressing these needs with our approach because we believe people truly want:

 > Comprehensive solutions